Bobholamovic/ChangeDetectionToolbox/README.md

 Unzip the dataset, and you will get a folder named `SZTAKI_AirChange_Benchmark`.

 Open `main.m` in your MATLAB editor and find `DATASET` in line 35.
-As you'd expect, we should set it to `AirChangeDataset`.
+As you'd expect, we should set it to `'AirChangeDataset'`.
 Then, find the `CONFIG_DATASET` term in line 40.
 Change the first string within the braces to the absolute path of the unzipped dataset.
-For example, in my case this should be `D:\data\CD\Air Change dataset\SZTAKI_AirChange_Benchmark`.
+For example, in my case this should be `'D:\data\CD\Air Change dataset\SZTAKI_AirChange_Benchmark'`.

 In lines 34-37, we are able to select the modules.
 Please check more details in [step 2](#step-2).
 For a simple test, you can just leave them as they are.